jns-w/devsite/data/articles/lobi.md

 > - MongoDB with Node Driver

 ## The problem
 The badminton scene in Singapore is thriving, with thousands of games played monthly.
-However, organizers and players face several challenges:
+However, organisers and players face several challenges:
-> - **Organizers** have to broadcast game information across various channels like Facebook groups, WhatsApp, and Telegram, often resorting to spamming to reach potential participants.
+> - **Organisers** have to broadcast game information across various channels like Facebook groups, WhatsApp, and Telegram, often resorting to spamming to reach potential participants.
 > - **Players** must join multiple networks and group chats, constantly sifting through redundant data to find suitable games.
 This cumbersome process leads to frustration and inefficiency for both parties.
 ## Goal